Let Down (Radiohead song): Release

 Yorke fought to exclude "Let Down" from OK Computer, but O'Brien insisted.
-Plans to release it as a single were abandoned as the band were unhappy with the music video.
+Plans to release it as a single were abandoned as Radiohead were unhappy with the music video.
 "Paranoid Android" was released instead, which, along with "Karma Police", solidified Radiohead's popularity.
 "Let Down" reached No. 29 in the US Hot Modern Rock Tracks chart.
 In 2006, it was covered by the Easy Star All-Stars on Radiodread, a cover album of OK Computer in ska, dub and reggae styles.

 In June 2025, after it became popular on the social media platform TikTok, "Let Down" debuted at number 20 on the US Bubbling Under Hot 100 and Hot Rock & Alternative Songs charts.
 It was Radiohead's first entry on the Hot Rock & Alternative Songs chart since their debut single, "Creep" (1992).
 "Let Down" also reached number 85 on the UK singles chart.
 In August, it debuted at number 91 on the Billboard Hot 100.
 It was Radiohead's fourth entry on the Hot 100 and their first since their 2008 single "Nude".
 Yorke said the development was "bizarre".
 O'Brien said he was astonished, but that his children told him: "What do you expect?
 Teenagers are depressed.
 It's depressing music!"

+On 18 February, 2026, US Immigration and Customs Enforcement (ICE) used "Let Down" in social media posts allegedly depicting victims of violence by illegal immigrants.
+The posts were shared by social media accounts for Donald Trump, the White House and the Department of Homeland Security as part of a response to public backlash against ICE.
+On 26 February, Radiohead issued a statement demanding the song's removal, saying: "It ain't funny, this song means a lot to us and other people, and you don't get to appropriate it without a fight.
+Also, go fuck yourselves."

 Live performances

 Radiohead have rarely performed "Let Down" live.
-After a 2006 performance, it was not performed until the tour for Radiohead's album A Moon Shaped Pool (2016).
+After 2006, it was not performed until the tour for Radiohead's album A Moon Shaped Pool (2016).
 Radiohead performed "Let Down" on their 2025 tour.
-The multi-track recording used in the studio version makes the song difficult to recreate live, especially the layering of multiple vocal parts by Yorke.
+The multitrack recording makes the song difficult to recreate live, especially the layering of multiple vocal parts.
 Yorke has typically opted to skip the final verse and sing the background vocal part instead.